KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/terminological-lockdown-protocol.md

 Earlier Zenetist documents may contain **soul** in a broad poetic register.

-Where early texts speak of “souls” returning through supernal strata, reaching Aion, passing through Theon, collapsing through Nekron, or saturating beyond the lattice, the technically precise reading is **essences** unless the passage explicitly concerns the **L₄–L₁** or **IL₄–IL₁** Soul / Mind arc.
+Where early texts speak of "souls" returning through supernal strata, reaching Aion, passing through Theon, collapsing through Nekron, or saturating beyond the lattice, the technically precise reading is **essences** unless the passage explicitly concerns the **L₄–L₁** or **IL₄–IL₁** Soul / Mind arc.

 Legacy wording does not automatically require universal replacement.